cleantest/MyDataFort-Self-Hosted-File-Sanctuary/README.md

    #Add WireGuard Client Peers:
     On client device, install wireguard and have this in the config file.

-    ~NB~Copy the client's public key to the peer section of the server config file(wg0.conf) and the server's public key to the client's
+   NB//~ Copy the client's public key to the peer section of the server config file(wg0.conf) and the server's public key to the client's config file.

     [Interface]
     PrivateKey = <Client_Private_Key>